Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 After every natural disaster such as wildfire, hurricane, flood, tornado, earthquake ... homes that are in the process of getting a loan must be reinspected if they are anywhere near the disaster area.
 The purpose is to make sure the homes still exist and were not damaged, destroyed or affected by the natural disaster.

 Appraisers can use the DAIR (Disaster Area Inspection Report), CDAIR (Catastrophic Disaster Area Inspection Report) or the 1004D form report.
 Some clients insist on the1004D form report i.e. "Appraisal Update and/or Completion Report" (Fannie Mae 1004D, Freddie Mac 442).
 Filling it out normally is pretty straight forward.
 Sometimes the original appraiser is too busy to reinspect the property.
 In that situation another appraiser is hired to inspect the property.
-They generally charge $150 or so to inspect the property.
+They generally charge $150 or so to inspect the property and take photos from the street.

-Below is a sample disaster inspection report, certification report that I have used when they insist on this form and when I'm not the original appraiser.
-I use the basic 1004D form then add an addendum, CDAIR form, photos (generally only front and street though they may request interior), copy of my license and my insurance.
+Below is a sample disaster inspection report, certification report that I have used when they insist on the 1004D form and when I'm not the original appraiser.
+I use the basic 1004D form then add an addendum, other form, photos (generally only front and street though they may request interior), copy of my license and my insurance.

 https://drive.google.com/file/d/1vKETg6rL-UikriWlrNAy6UIKofiiSfAu/view?usp=sharing